 A white Georgian Colonial Revival hotel on a hill overlooking Estes Park

-The hotel is named for the man who built it (or, more accurately, paid for it): Freelan Oscar Stanley.
+The hotel, which is in the National Register of Historic Places, is named for the man who built it (or, more accurately, paid for it): Freelan Oscar Stanley (F.O.
+Stanley).
 Stanley was an inventor (he and his brother were the duo being the Stanley Steamer, a steam-powered car) who came to Estes Park in 1903 to spend what he and his physician thought would be his final days, as he had a gnarly case of tuberculosis.
 Surprisingly, he ended up making a full recovery and, in 1909, constructed a home there, as well as a lodge for his wealthy friends to spend the summer.
 That lodge would go on to become The Stanley Hotel.

 Four miles from Rocky Mountain National Park